CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-See the full ranking →This product ranks #10 of 10 in Bug & Tar Remover.Three above it ↓
+This product ranks #6 of 9 in Bug & Tar Remover.Three above it ↓

-Spray on, dwell 30–60 seconds, wipe with a microfiber, follow up with a soap wash to clear the oily film.
+Spray on, dwell 30·60 seconds, wipe with a microfiber, follow up with a soap wash to clear the oily film.
 The gel format clings to vertical surfaces, which makes it practical on bumpers and rockers.
-At 4,518 Amazon reviews and a 4.4-star average (BSR #2 in category), community evidence is strong: effective on tar, sticker residue, road film, and badge adhesive.
+Well-reviewed by a large owner base on Amazon, community evidence is strong: effective on tar, sticker residue, road film, and badge adhesive.
 The follow-up wash is an expected workflow step, not a defect.
 Quality score: 7.2.

 Yes.
 The petroleum-distillate gel leaves an oily film that needs a soap-and-water wash to clear.
 Community consistently documents this as an expected workflow step: spray, dwell, wipe, then follow up with a normal wash pass.
 It is not a rinse-only product.